BIGDATACLOUDSOLUTIONS/read-write-avro-using-spark/readme.md

-This codebase has been created to show integration avro data, schema registry, confluent kafka and spark.
+This codebase has been created to show integration of avro data, schema registry, confluent kafka and spark.
 Modules:
 1. kafka-avro: This has code to generate avro data either in file or on confluent kafka with schema on schema registry
 2. kafka-avro-schema: This module is a repository of schema file used for module kafka-avro.